 If you don’t mind a mess and want to take it a step further with clear ornaments, add a little fake snow inside the ornament.
 Get a pack of fine “snow” at the craft store and using a piece of paper as a funnel, add some snow inside the ornament.
 This will be messy because this snow tends to get everywhere like glitter.
 If the top of the ornament has any chance of accidentally popping off, I would suggest gluing it on.

-Also, don’t forget to put the child’s name and the year on the bottom of the ornament.
+Also, don’t forget to put the child’s name and the year on the bottom of the handprint ornaments.
 There you go!
-Really cute, easy-to-make gifts for the kids to give!
+Really cute, easy-to-make handprint ornaments to make as gifts for the kids to give!